jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 ### 61 Request for production order in New Zealand
 (1) A foreign country may request the Attorney-General to make an application for a production order in New Zealand.
-(2) After a request is made, the Attorney-General may authorise the Commissioner to make an application to a Judge under section 104 of the Criminal Proceeds (Recovery) Act 2009 if the Attorney-General is satisfied that—
+(2) After a request is made, the Attorney-General may authorise the Commissioner to make an application to a Judge under section 104 of the Criminal Proceeds (Recovery) Act 2009 for a production order under section 105 of that Act if the Attorney-General is satisfied that—
   (a) the request relates to a criminal investigation that relates to—
     (i) tainted property (as defined in relation to Part 3); or (ii) property that belongs to a person who has unlawfully benefited from significant foreign criminal activity; or